 Regarding after-hours rescuing, reuniting, transporting and nuisance raccoons, please follow Reunite a Raccoon.

 Video of raccoon reunite in action:

 For a sound loop of a baby Raccoon calling it’s mother – CLICK HERE.
-It is helpful to leave this playing next to the reunite box to attract the mother (see Rescue a Raccoon instructions below).
+It is helpful to leave this playing next to the reunite box to attract the mother (see Rescue a Raccoon instructions above).